GovTechSG/adex-ug/FAQs/Messaging.md

 For example, check the private key file is ok using this command:

-openssl rsa –noout –modulus –in <file>.key | openssl md5
+openssl rsa –noout –modulus –in private.key | openssl md5

-For example, check the client cert using the x509 command:
+For example, to see the details like validity of the client cert, use this command:

 openssl x509 -text -noout -in cert.pem

-In some cases, if user has downloaded the certs from ADEX portal as a zip file, after extracting, user have to rename .pem to .txt using this command:
+In some cases, if you downloaded the certs from the ADEX portal as a zip file, after extracting, you may have to rename .txt to .pem.

-openssl x509 -text -noout -in cert.txt

 ## Any authentication needed for MQTT connection?

 Valid SSL certs generated from ADEX portal is required to connect.